schaveyt/jinja-flowbite-web-desktop-demo/README.md

 The tech stack is intentionally simple and approachable such that any intermediate software engineer should be able to pickup, experiment, and go quickly.

-Use the [Discussion section](/discussions) for questions, suggestions and issues.

 __Tech Stack:__